-After you’ve chosen the Best Linux Distro, now it’s the time to know how to install Linux.
+After you’ve chosen the Best Linux Distro, now it’s time to know how to install Linux.

-If you want to install Linux, there are 2 ways to do that:
+If you want to install Linux, there are two ways to do that:

 The first way is to download the Linux distribution you want and burn it into a DVD or USB stick and boot your machine with it and complete the installation process.